Asymptotic lifting for completely positive maps: Introduction

 When $S$, $A$ and $B$ are unital and $\psi$ is also unital, it is natural to look for asymptotically $(G,\psi)$-equivariant lifts that are also unital.
 These, however, will generally not exist even with the relaxed algebraic requirements described above.
-We show that the existence of a unital asymptotically linear, asymptotically contractive and asymptotically $(G,\psi)$-equivariant lift is only guaranteed when $G$ is amenable, leading to yet another characterization of amenability for second countable locally compact groups.
-See Theorem \ref{05-01-21b}.
+As it turns out, their existence characterizes amenability of $G$ (see Theorem \ref{05-01-21b}):

+\begin{thmintro} Let $G$ be a second countable locally compact group.
+Then the following are equivalent: \begin{enumerate} \item For every surjective equivariant map $q\colon A\to B$ between $G$-algebras, for every separable $G$-algebra $S$, and for every \emph{unital} completely positive linear contraction $\psi\colon S\to B$, there exists a continuous family $\Theta$ as in the conclusion of Theorem~A which moreover satisfies $\Theta_t(1)=1$ for all $t \in [1,\infty)$. \item $G$ is amenable. \end{enumerate} \end{thmintro}

-Even without the $G$-actions, our main result provides new information.
+Even without the $G$-actions, our Theorem~A provides new information.
 As pointed out above, there are by now a wealth of examples where the quotient map in an extension of separable $C^*$-algebras does not admit a completely positive and linear section.
 It follows from Theorem \ref{04-01-21d} below that there always exists a family of sections which has these properties asymptotically, and at the same time is asymptotically orthogonality preserving.
 This result should be compared with the examples in \cite{MT2} showing that there are separable $C^*$-algebras with extensions by the compact operators such that no other extension can be added to result in an extension for which the quotient map admits a family of sections that constitute an asymptotic $*$-homomorphism.
-Thus there are certainly limits to which properties of sections one can hope to get by relaxing algebraic conditions to asymptotic ones, and although our results may not be optimal, they appear to come close.
+Thus there are certainly limits to which properties of sections one can hope to get by relaxing algebraic conditions to asymptotic ones.
+Although it is conceivable that a linear lift can be proved to exist in the setting of Theorem~A, our results appear to come close to being optimal.